bquistorff/statacons/README.md

 `statacons` is a set of tools for the [SCons](https://scons.org/) build-system to allow running [Stata](https://stata.com) projects.
 It does not require changes to existing code, is [correct](https://doi.ieeecomputersociety.org/10.1109/MS.2018.111095025) (no unnecessary rebuilds), extensible via Python, and git-friendly.

 With data analysis projects it can be difficult to know what needs to be rebuilt when code changes (either because the there are many dependencies to track or it involves multiple contributors) and some tasks take a long time, making full-rebuilds costly.
-"Build-systems" solve this by allowing the user to define how task inputs generate ouputs (for SCons, using `SConstruct` files) and tracking file changes to know what must be rebuilt.
+"Build systems" solve this by allowing the user to define how task inputs generate ouputs (for SCons, using `SConstruct` files) and tracking file changes to know what must be rebuilt.
 Thinks of this as a more robust way to specify a project's "master" run script.
 The `SConstruct` provides an easy view for what happens in a projects.

 ## Resources: